v36372/tintrongnguyen.me/website/content/post/thesis.md

 > Tough times never last, only tough people do.

-After writing is printing, ofcourse.
+After writing is printing, of course.
 Every details had to be the same as it is required.
 A word of advice, prepare the layout and format of the cover as many printing firms don't have a ready template.
 I recommend the [Lam Son](http://www.inlamson.com.vn/) photocopy and printing shop.

-Finally, the day of rekoning, when I had to defend against a group of elite professors and doctors.
+Finally, the day of reckoning, when I had to defend against a group of elite professors and doctors.
 I was all in for the technical aspect of my project.
 By that, I pushed the demo project to the internet, even the slides are made in a very geeky way.
 The objective was to showcase the strength of engineering, though until now I doubt any member of the board realized that.